 His versatile Asian appearance allows him to portray a variety of ethnicities on-screen, including Japanese, Korean, Chinese, Hawaiian, Filipino, Vietnamese and Taiwanese.
 Often seen by casting as the good-looking, physically fit, masculine and buff Asian, Michael continues to transcend his physical appearance.
 Always being proactive in his everyday choices has fuelled his passion and drive to succeed.

-Known for his passionate embodiment of Bruce Lee, it is no coincidence that Michael was born the year of the Dragon.
-Michael grew up watching Bruce Lee films and was cast as Bruce Lee in a themed catalogue photoshoot for Native Shoes due to his resemblance of the celebrity.
+Known for his passionate embodiment of Bruce Lee, Michael grew up watching Bruce Lee films and was cast as Bruce Lee in a themed catalogue photoshoot for Native Shoes due to his resemblance of the celebrity.
 His other modelling credits include being a finalist for Canada's Sharpest Man (ranking #1 in Vancouver) which was a contest put on by Sharp Magazine and The Bay.

 When Michael is not on set or on stage, he can be seen in his hometown of Vancouver, hiking the Grouse Grind, training at Steve Nash gym, or practicing martial arts.
 As acting is the art of self-discovery, Michael continues to explore life's challenges and his own potential.